 For privately owned housing, you can go to the HUD Affordable Apartment Search.
 Another good place to find site-based subsidized housing providers is MSHDA’s subsidized housing locator.
 Ask the provider what subsidized housing is available, how long the waiting list is, and if it has any preferences.

 The subsidized housing provider will need to verify the information on your application.
 Be ready to show birth certificates, tax returns, and other documents.
 You will need to sign a release of information.

-After you apply, the housing provider will notify you in writing if you are eligible for subsidized housing or not.
+After you apply, the housing provider will notify you in writing whether you are eligible for subsidized housing.
 If you’re eligible, you’ll be put on a waiting list unless there is housing available.
 If a waiting list has gotten too long, a housing authority may close it to new applicants.
 You can be on a waiting list for more than one housing authority at a time.
 Providers can wait to do some eligibility screening (for criminal history, for example) until an applicant nears the top of the waiting list.

 If you’re not eligible, the housing authority must tell you why.
 If you disagree with the finding, you can request an informal hearing or meeting.
 You may want to talk to a lawyer to see if your denial was improper.
-Use Find a Lawyer to find lawyers and legal services in your area.
+Use the Guide to Legal Help to find lawyers and legal services in your area.